music-assistant/music-assistant.io/docs/faq/groups.md

 ![image](../assets/screenshots/syncgroup.png)

 After selecting ADD GROUP PLAYER as shown above, the group configuration screen will appear where the group type must be selected.
-If multiple HA players are available to MA and those players can be grouped in HA then that functionality will also be available in MA.
-The player type will be seen as a new option in the GROUP TYPE option of the ADD GROUP PLAYER dialog.
 It is recommended that a custom name be used as the automatically generated name is unique but not memorable.

 !!! tip
     Remember Chromecast devices must be grouped in the Google Home app for perfect sync

 ### Features

-- The native player types shown (i.e. not the Universal Group or HA player options) support perfect sync
+- The native player types shown (i.e. not the Universal Group option) support perfect sync
-- Some HA player groups may also support perfect sync
 - In addition to playing in sync the group will hold the queue regardless of which player(s) in the group are powered off

 ### Known Issues / Notes